pku-minic/MiniVM/src/vm/README.md

 * **Static registers**: storing some static data, designed to execute Tigger IR.
 * **Symbol pool**: holding all symbols, which can be variable names or external function names.
 * **Instruction container**: holding all instructions and debugging information.
+* **Program counter**: holding a pointer to the instruction currently being executed.
 * **External function table**: holding all definitions of external functions.

 Considering that static registers are closely related to the target architecture supported by Tigger, although the current Tigger IR only supports the RISC-V architecture, it may support more architectures in the future.
 Therefore, the count of the static registers should not be fixed.